chen0040/java-ann-mlp/README.md

 ### Adaptive learning rate

-The mlp can adapt the learning for individual neuron, by default this is not enabled, to enable adaptive learning rate:
+The mlp can adapt the learning for individual weight, by default this is not enabled, to enable adaptive learning rate:

 ```java
 mlpClassifier.enableAdaptiveLearningRate(true);